-BAAL has several Special Interest Groups (SIGs), set up by members to meet particular applied linguistic needs.
+BAAL has more than ten Special Interest Groups (SIGs), set up by BAAL members to meet particular applied linguistic needs.
+Each SIG has their own Executive Committee.
 The SIGs meet at least once a year and provide a range of services to their members.

 Membership of SIGs is free to BAAL members.
 If you are a BAAL member and wish to join a particular SIG at any time, please contact the SIG Coordinator via the appropriate SIG page.
 You can be a member of any number of SIGs.

 Here is a list of all the BAAL SIGs, with access to their websites:

 The Corpus SIG was established within BAAL in 2003 by applied linguists with a special interest in the uses of corpora and of corpus methodologies within applied linguistic research.
 The aims of the SIG are:

 - to bring together applied linguists with interest in the uses of electronic language corpora

 - to provide opportunities for researchers to exchange information regarding their work, and to debate key theoretical and methodological issues in corpus-based research